History of Amazon: Amazon Go

 On January 22, 2018, Amazon Go, a store that uses cameras and sensors to detect items that a shopper grabs off shelves and automatically charges a shopper's Amazon account, was opened to the general public in Seattle.
 Customers scan their Amazon Go app as they enter, and are required to have an Amazon Go app installed on their smartphone and a linked Amazon account to be able to enter.
 The technology is meant to eliminate the need for checkout lines.
 Amazon Go was initially opened for Amazon employees in December 2016.
-By the end of 2018, there will be 8 total Amazon Go stores located in Seattle, Chicago, San Francisco and New York.
+By the end of 2018, Amazon was operating a total of 8 Amazon Go stores located in Seattle, Chicago, San Francisco and New York.
+As of August 2024, Amazon Go had 23 locations in New York, California, Washington, and Illinois.

 Amazon 4-Star

-Amazon announced to debut the Amazon 4-star in New York, Soho neighborhood Spring Street between Crosby and Lafayette on 27 September 2018.
+Amazon announced to debut the Amazon 4-star in the Soho neighborhood of New York City on Spring Street between Crosby and Lafayette on September 27, 2018.
 The store carries 4-star and above-rated products from around New York.
 The Amazon website searches for the most rated, highly demanded, frequently bought, and most wished for products which are then sold in the new Amazon store under separate categories.
 Along with the paper price tags, the online review cards will also be available for the customers to read before buying the product.
 In late 2021, Amazon opened two 4-star stores in the United Kingdom.
 Its store at the Bluewater Shopping Centre in Kent opened in October, and its store at Westfield London opened in November.

 In March 2022, Amazon announced that they would be closing all 4-star stores, along with their Books and Pop Up stores, across the US and the UK, stating that they were refocusing on their grocery and fashion stores.